st3lx/WifiS4f3tyC0pi10t/README.md

 A web-based guide to auditing your home router's security for weak WPA settings, default passwords, and open ports.
 Useful for students or families who may not realize their home Wi-Fi is insecure.

 **Description**
-WiFi Guard is an educational, privacy-focused web tool designed for non-technical users.
+WiFi Safety Copilot is an educational, privacy-focused web tool designed for non-technical users.
 It performs a guided checkup of a user's local network security by asking simple questions and helping them locate information on their router.
 Unlike complex command-line tools, WiFi Guard translates technical risks into plain language and provides clear, actionable solutions to help everyone achieve a basic level of network safety.

 **Key Features**
 🛡️ Security Awareness: Educates users on the risks of weak WPA settings, default credentials, and exposed router ports.